Alexperiments/diana_et_al_2021/README.md

 [ArXiv preprint](https://arxiv.org/pdf/2202.03444.pdf)

-[Here](https://linktr.ee/dianaalessandro) you can find the poster presented at the AGN XIV congress in Florance (2022)
+[Here](https://linktr.ee/dianaalessandro) you can find the poster presented at the AGN XIV congress in Florence (2022)

 ## Steps to reproduce the paper results